RetroDECK/RetroDECK/wiki-rtd/docs/wiki_howto_faq/faq.md

 <br>

 ### I got some weird error message about quota after scraping!
 The error message mentions something about quota.
-You have a quota limit on how much you can scrape each day from [Screenscraper.fr ](https://www.screenscraper.fr/) where each item you scrape counts as 1 quota of the daily total.
+You have a quota limit on how much you can scrape each day from [Screenscraper](https://www.screenscraper.fr/) where each item you scrape counts as 1 quota of the daily total.
 You can pay them to get a bit more daily quota and show your support or just wait 24 hours.

 <br>